 Chapter 2012-180, L.O.F., authorized additional uses by allowing county governments to spend tax proceeds for purposes related to publicly owned and operated aquariums, including acquisition, construction, maintenance, or promotion.
+Chapter 2013-168, L.O.F., clarified the automatic expiration of the tax upon the retirement of all bonds issued to finance certain facilities.

 The tax may be levied at a rate up to 1 percent.
 It is levied on all rental charges subject to the transient rental tax pursuant to s.
 212.03, F.S.
-All counties are eligible to levy this tax, and 36 counties levy as of January 1, 2013.
+All counties are eligible to levy this tax, and 37 counties levy as of January 1, 2014.